 Who is using voice search technology?

-With all that in mind, it’s expected that over the coming years, the uptake of voice technology will be swift.
+With all that in mind, it’s expected that the uptake of voice technology will continue to rise.

 Research already across the board shows that more people are using voice searches.
 Typically, it’s younger users in the 25-34 age bracket that are most comfortable using voice search – but this doesn’t mean that if it’s not your demographic, you should ignore voice search capability.
 It will, eventually, permeate to older users, as they become confident using it, and have a good experience – this translates to using it to find exactly what they want, quickly.

-The bottom line is, if you’re a local business, voice search is going to be one of the critical ways to bring customers to your business in the coming years.
+The bottom line is, if you’re a local business, voice search is one of the critical ways to bring customers to your business.

 At this point, it’s important to keep things simple.
-It’s also worthwhile trying the technology for yourself so you can better understand the experience.
+It’s also worthwhile testing and using the technology for yourself so you can better understand the experience.

 ‘Voice-enabled search’ really does amplify the importance of ‘keywords’ and understanding the kinds of questions and phrases people actually use when they are searching for your product / service.